Moniville/automated_excel_receipt/README.md

 - Export receipts as PDF for easy sharing.

 **Why it matters:**
 This project highlights practical problem-solving and automation skills.
-I leveraged **AI collaboration** to overcome challenges with VBA and ensure robust data handling—showcasing resourcefulness and adaptability even when unfamiliar with certain technical skills.
+I leveraged **AI collaboration** to overcome challenges with VBA and ensure robust data handling,showcasing resourcefulness and adaptability even when unfamiliar with certain technical skills.

 **Tech Stack:**
 - Excel (VBA)